-If you invest in our Class A common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our Class A common stock after this offering.
+If you invest in our Class A common stock in this offering, your ownership interest will be immediately diluted to the extent of the difference between the initial public offering price per share and the pro forma as adjusted net tangible book value per share of our Class A common stock after this offering and the concurrent private placement.

-As of January 31, 2019, we had a pro forma net tangible book value (deficit) of \$\frac{1}{2}\text{million, or \$\frac{1}{2}\text{per share.
+As of January 31, 2019, we had a pro forma net tangible book value (deficit) of \$165.3 million, or \$0.68 per share.
 Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the number of shares of our Class A and Class B common stock outstanding as of January 31, 2019, after giving effect to the reclassification and automatic conversion of all shares of our convertible preferred stock outstanding as of January 31, 2019 into 152,665,804 shares of our Class B common stock.

-After giving further effect to the sale of shares of Class A common stock that we are offering at an assumed initial public offering price of \$ per share, the midpoint of the price range set forth on the cover page of this prospectus, and after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us, our pro forma as adjusted net tangible book value as of January 31, 2019 would have been approximately \$ million, or approximately \$ per share.
-This amount represents an immediate increase in pro forma net tangible book value of \$ per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$ per share to new investors purchasing shares of Class A common stock in this offering.
+After giving further effect to the sale of 12,689,211 shares of Class A common stock that we are offering and the concurrent private placement at the initial public offering price of \$36.00 per share, as well as the issuance of 283,177 shares of Class A common stock (as converted) upon exercise of options held by certain selling stockholders, and after deducting underwriting discounts and commissions and estimated expenses related to the offering and the concurrent private placement payable by us, our pro forma as adjusted net tangible book value as of January 31, 2019 would have been approximately \$600.0 million, or approximately \$2.34 per share.
+This amount represents an immediate increase in pro forma net tangible book value of \$1.66 per share to our existing stockholders and an immediate dilution in pro forma net tangible book value of approximately \$33.66 per share to new investors purchasing shares of Class A common stock in this offering and the concurrent private placement.